w3c/wai-media-guide/description.md

 	* _**If  not or you're adding to an existing video**_, you will need to leave a static image in the video while the description is playing in the audio.
 (For example, this video pauses at 00:00 for the audio description.)

 (Make sure on the web page where the video is available, the Audio Described version uses the correct version that you just created.)

+## Developing Description in a Separate Audio File Only

+This requires skills and software for audio recording and audio editing.

+_(Per above, this approach only works when there enough space in the main audio for the description, and the media player supports a separate audio track for the description.)_

+The process to develop description in a separate audio file is basically:
+1. Write out the descriptions.
+See [Tips for Describing – Writing below](http://@@).
+2. Record the descriptions.
+See [Tips for Describing - Recording below](http://@@).
+3. Provide synching data for the audio file … @@...
+4. Provide a caption file of the description.
+[Example VTT file of audio description](http://@@)
+5. Ensure the files are integrated with the player on the web page.

 ## Other Options
 _{include or not based on decisions in [Open Issues, Coverage of Options](https://www.w3.org/WAI/EO/wiki/Accessible_Media_Guide#Coverage_of_Options).}_